 Create a Key

 Sign up for an Ideal Postcodes account.
-Signing up is free and requires no payment information.
-Once signed in, you may create API keys via your dashboard and use them to query for addressing data.
+Accounts and API keys are free.
+Once signed in, you may create keys via your dashboard and use them to query for addressing data.

 Implement & Test

 All keys are instantly usable on our API with test requests.
 We provide a wide range of test methods to allow you to develop a rigorous and correct implementation.
 Test requests do not affect your lookup balance.

 To take your key live and query genuine addressing data, you will need to purchase a lookup balance for your key.
 Requests that retrieve addressing data (i.e. using the